 One of the biggest mistakes that most car accident victims make is accepting the insurance company’s valuation of their damages.
 Insurance companies, hoping to avoid lengthy litigation, will often give low settlement offers.
 Adjusters hope that unrepresented clients will either not know the true value of their case or will feel pressured to resolve the case quickly.

-At Ercolani Law Group, we recently secured an over $800,000 settlement for a car accident victim whose case was originally valued by the insurance company at $17,000.
+At Westlake Injury Law, we recently secured an over $800,000 settlement for a car accident victim whose case was originally valued by the insurance company at $17,000.
 Attorney Russ Ercolani fought tirelessly to prove the true extent of the client’s injuries including the existence of a pre-existing condition that was exacerbated in the accident.